jorgebucaran/hyperapp/docs/tutorial.md

 })
 ```

 Similar to `request()` earlier, `every(...)` is not actually starting the subscription.
 It returns an object that tells Hyperapp how to start and stop the subscription.
-The arguments to `every` are the interval time in milliseconds, and the action to dispatch each time – a new action we'll call `UpdateStories`.
+The arguments to `every` are the interval time in milliseconds, and the action to dispatch each time – a new action we’ll call `UpdateStories`.

 ```js